-San Sebastian is Hecla’s newest silver and gold mine, and began mining ore in December 2015.
+San Sebastian is a silver and gold mine, with the most recent mining beginning in December 2015.
+Mining of ore was completed in the third quarter of 2020 and milling was completed in the fourth quarter of 2020.
 Hecla’s concession holdings at San Sebastian are located in the middle of the prolific Mexican Silver Belt and cover approximately 42,000 hectares (162 square miles).
 Within this land position is the Francine Vein, Hugh Zone, Middle Vein and Don Sergio-Andrea vein systems as well as multiple prospective exploration targets.

 Mineralization in the district is structurally controlled and hosted in sedimentary rocks.
 Historical production from the Francine vein (2001 to 2005) was from a high-grade silver vein with significant gold mineralization.
 Production from the Don Sergio vein was from a near-surface, high-grade gold vein with known silver mineralization.